mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 - Keyboard and mouse
 - Printer, NAS, Router
 - Other peripherals

-While many systems will work completely, some may require a configuration or hardware adjustment.
-Some systems will be simply too incompatible to justify a (K)ubuntu install.
-MacBooks, for example, are rarely worth the trouble.

-Once we've confirmed the hardware is compatible, we can try the OS out for a few days or weeks.
-If we decide to commit, I advocate a clean wipe and install as with any OS.

-#### Get a compatible GPU
+- GPU

 Currently Nvidia provides the best GPU support, with excellent first-day support and top-notch drivers.
 Intel iGPU support is pretty good, and is generally the least trouble for laptops.
 AMD GPUs tend to be troublesome, and I recommend they be avoided if possible.

+While many systems will work completely, some may require a configuration or hardware adjustment.
+Some systems will be simply too incompatible to justify a (K)ubuntu install.
+Most MacBooks, for example, are rarely worth the trouble, IMO.

 Once we have the hardware in place, it's time to select the desktop environment.